liamkande/team-members-app/README.md

 ### Time spent: 6 hours spent in total

+### If i had more time i would have added more features like:
+- input validation
+- Search functionality
+- Pagination
+- Sorting
+- Filtering
+- User authentication
+- User roles and permissions
+- Unit tests
+- Dockerize the application

 ## Getting Started

 Follow these instructions to get the project up and running on your local machine.